ValtoForks/dgl/tutorials/005-event-system.md

 * `onQuit` - generated when user closes application window
 * `onUserEvent` - generated when user event is spawned (see below)

-User events are a powerful method for communication between game objects without using an explicit global state.
+User events are a powerful way of communication between game objects without using an explicit global state.
 Any `EventListener` can spawn a user event with `generateUserEvent` method.
 User events are distinguished by numeric codes.

 Example: